Named After Normal Folks

 Gidget Gein (Gidget from the '60s Sally Field sitcom, Ed Gein)

 Daisy Berkowitz (Daisy Duke, David Berkowitz)

 Named After Other Musicians

-When they formed in 1965, Pink Floyd was a blues band led by Syd Barrett.
-Like many English musicians with a guitar, he was a big fan of American blues, so he named the band after two guys he read about in the liner notes of his record collection: Pink Anderson and Floyd Council.
+When they formed in 1965, Pink Floyd were a blues band led by Syd Barrett.
+Like many English musicians with a guitar, he was a big fan of American blues, so he named the band after two guys he discovered in his record collection: Pink Anderson and Floyd Council.

 In 1968, Barrett's mental health deteriorated to the point where he could no longer function in the band.
 He was replaced by David Gilmour, who brought a modern psychedelic sound that made them one of the biggest bands of the '70s.

 Many assumed there was an actual Pink Floyd in the band.
 At least one record company honcho made this mistake, asking, "Which one's Pink."
 The band wrote that line into the lyric of "Have A Cigar" from their 1975 album, Wish You Were Here.

 Pink Floyd isn't the only big-time British band that looked to American blues for their name: The Rolling Stones are named after a Muddy Waters song called "Rollin' Stone."